rgehrsitz/archon/README.md

 Note for developers:

+- Archon uses modernc.org/sqlite which guarantees FTS5 support across all platforms.
+Search indexing is always available.
-- If your local SQLite lacks FTS5, Archon detects this at runtime and disables the index automatically (search features won’t be available).
-You can also set `ARCHON_DISABLE_INDEX=1` to disable indexing in tests.
+- You can set `ARCHON_DISABLE_INDEX=1` to disable indexing in tests if needed.
 - Snapshots are implemented as commit + immutable tag pairs; tags are created via the Git CLI and listed via go-git for speed.

 ## Quick Start